gladkikhartem/dragonlock/README.md

 ## API Design:
 API is divided into "accounts" (aka partitions), where 1 account can't share any data with another account.

-If you never expect to have more than 50k/req second for all your use-cases - you can only 1 account and that's it.
+If you never expect to have more than 50k/req second for this API - you can have only 1 account.
 If you may need more performance in future - you can create multiple accounts (aka tenants).
-This will allow you to put Load Balancer in front of this service and distribute load across multiple machines, based on account in http url path.
+Load Balancer in front of this API can distribute the load across multiple machines based on accountid in http url path.

 All actions are executed atomically.
 If you issue a Lock, update 100 keys & increment 50 counters in a single request - all those actions will either succeed or fail together.